jasonnovich/gh-pages-sphinx-rtd/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Pushed documentation!
+Jason Novich - Professional Profile
 ==============================================

 .. toctree::
   :maxdepth: 2
-  :caption: Contents:
+  :caption: Table of Contents:

-  autodoc
-  src/jason_novich_Profile
+  src/summary
+  src/experience
+  src/education
   src/contact_info

 Indices and tables